FaisalAhmedBijoy/Computer-Graphics-with-OpenGL/README.md

 - Project: Design a Cube using 6 Rectangle
 - Design Table using Cube
 - Design Rotating Table
+- Design 3D cClassroom with Furniture
-- Lighting: Normal light and specular light
+- Lighting: Normal Light and Specular Light